 Daily sleep deprivation

 According to Wikipedia, sleep deprivation is the condition of not having enough sleep.
 I can calculate my daily sleep deprivation by subtracting my daily sleep duration from my required sleep.
-This sleep deprivation is visualised in the chart below.
+This sleep deprivation is visualized in the chart below.

 It’s important to point out that a positive value in this chart is actually a good thing.
 The chart shows a positive value if I slept longer than required, and a negative value when I’m sleep deprived.